mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 27 August 2025

-- The average temperature today is 17.41˚C,
+- The average temperature today is 18.46˚C,
-- With highs of 18.32˚C and lows of 16.58˚C,
+- With highs of 19.97˚C and lows of 18.15˚C,
-- It may feel like 17.19˚C with few clouds
+- It may feel like 18.27˚C with light rain
-- The wind speed is 4.12m/s and visibility is 10000m
+- The wind speed is 5.36m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 76%
+- The pressure is 1003hPa and humidity is 73%
 - The sun will rise at 05:12 and set at 19:07

 <!-- weather_marker ends -->